Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - Which character types are allowed to automatically play can be controlled through `EnableIdleAudio` and `AICharacterEnableIdleAudio` configurations
   - By default, AI characters and pets are allowed to automatically play, while player characters are not (can be enabled through configuration)
 - If a sound with the specified tag doesn't exist, the original game event will be used (no fallback to other tags)

+#### Footstep Trigger

+- Footstep sounds are automatically triggered based on ground material and movement state when characters move
+- Supports four ground materials: organic, mech, danger, and no sound
+- Supports four movement states: light walk (walkLight), heavy walk (walkHeavy), light run (runLight), and heavy run (runHeavy)
+- The system automatically selects the corresponding sound tag based on the character's `footStepMaterialType` and `FootStepTypes`
+- If the model doesn't have footstep sounds configured for the corresponding material and state, vanilla footstep sounds will be used

 #### Search Discovery Trigger